Pontiac lookout cottage

 Pontiac Lookout Cottage, completed in the summer of 2007, sits on a constrained site at the edge of a high bluff on Mackinac Island with a 270-degree view overlooking the Straits of Mackinac and the Mackinac Bridge.
 The cottage radiates from an octagonal space at its heart and integrates interior and exterior views creating the indoor/outdoor living for which Mackinac is famous.

 The client wished to retain the original home’s octagonal space in order to celebrate the site’s rich history that had been lost through numerous remodels.
-However, the high cathedral ceiling impeded on the desired expansion above.
+However, the high cathedral ceiling impeded on the desired expansion.
 Today, at the heart of the house is an octagonal space sitting on the footprint of the first structure built on the site.
 This room, defined by tapered octagonal red oak columns supporting a perimeter beam, was opened up to enable better circulation and views.
 The floor of the master-suite, above, was raised in order to accommodate the high-beamed ceiling of the octagon room.

-The home fully integrates the client’s vision from doorknobs to furniture design.
+The home fully integrates the client’s vision, from doorknobs to furniture design.
 It is full of special touches that reinforce the vision for the client and reflect the unique qualities of “Mackinac living”.